eevans1/DataMining/Final Project/Final_Project_with_Text.md

 ### II.
 Introduction

 Over the last few decades, Major League Baseball (MLB) has seen a paradigm shift in terms of player evaluation.
 No longer were teams looking at basic statistics and using outdated and non-sensical beliefs about player's personal lives to project their success at the highest levels, but instead, team General Managers were taking a quantitative approach to determine which players are most likely to impact games in a meaningful and positive way for their teams.
-This shift in evaluation has coincided with dwindling interest nationwide in the sport, with more competition to pay extraordinary amounts to top-tier players within the league, as well as with luxury taxes on team payrolls that exceed a certain threshold, it is more important than ever to be pragmatic when estimating a player's value to the team.
+This shift in evaluation has coincided with dwindling interest nationwide in the sport and more competition to pay extraordinary amounts to top-tier players within the league, as well as with luxury taxes on team payrolls that exceed a certain threshold.
+These combined effects have made it more important than ever to be pragmatic when estimating a player's value to the team.

 With this in mind, we decided to try our hand at building a team which we believe would be a viable playoff contender, and to do so for less money.
 To do this, we developed a system which, along with a few defensible assumptions, will lead to a team which should perform comparably to many of the top teams from the 2018 season, and will cost less than the teams they are replacing.
 First, we wanted to identify which statistics seem to have the biggest impact on salaries in the league.
 We wanted to use a linear model to find the most significant coefficients, which we would then use to cluster players around their most similar potential replacement.
 This relies on the assumptions that teams are generally proficient at valuing a player, and that salaries are derived from the same performance metrics which impact wins.
 Once we identified the statistics which matter the most, we used them to find the most similar players to each other.
 Once we had these clusters, we identified the lowest paid player in each cluster.
 Using the lowest paid player in each cluster, we were able to build a team which is statistically very similar to any given team in the league and which costs no more than the original team.